UC Management Skills Assessment Program (MSAP)

 - Sponsoring supervisors of assesses are encouraged to give the assessee stretch assignments that will allow development on the job.

-The program fee for all participants is $1900.
 Departments/locations are responsible for the fee as well as transportation costs.
-The participant cost includes food and lodging for four days (beginning Monday evening) and three nights, materials, assessments, etc.
+The participant cost includes food and lodging for four days (beginning Monday evening) and three nights, materials, assessments, etc. The participant fee will be updated when MSAP returns from hiatus.

 There is no registration or participation fee for assessors.
 Travel costs are not covered by the program, and are the responsibility of the assessor.